The branding cycle is a never-ending process, which businesses go through to maintain, develop and overhaul their brand.

-Even if you’ve managed to strike lucky and the business has taken off faster than you expected, it won’t be long before you start to question elements of your brand and think about how you can tinker with them.
+Even if you’ve managed to strike it lucky and the business has taken off faster than you expected, it won’t be long before you start to question elements of your brand and think about how you can tinker with them.
 This is when it’s important to recognise the branding cycle.

 You need to remember that you see your own brand much more than your customers do.
 The things that first inspired you about your brand, and the things that your customers identified with are still there, still resonating.
 Nothing’s really changed, just your perception.

 If you’ve got to the point where you’re questioning elements of your brand, it’s time to hunker down.
 Resist the urge to tinker and review the top level, ensuring you’re still aligned with your brand guidelines, with your guiding principles etc.

-If you’ve been through a rebrand process then perseverance is often even more important, because parts of the business will naturally stray from the new brand and return back to the brand values they know and understand.
+If you’ve been through a rebranding process then perseverance is often even more important, because parts of the business will naturally stray from the new brand and return back to the brand values they know and understand.
 It’s important that the brand management team (if you’re luck enough to have such a thing) and the senior management team continue to challenge the employees to live and breathe the new brand.
 Brand revisionism is an easy place to find yourself, where parts of the new brand start to feel distinctly like the old one.